symfony/symfony-docs/workflow/usage.rst

             if (empty($title)) {
                 // Block the transition "to_review"
-                // if the post has no title defined
+                // if the post has no title
                 $event->setBlocked(true);
             }
         }